jamesdalton/jamesdalton.github.io/_posts/2018-07-23-why-async-is-important-to-a-web-service.md

 ---
 layout: post
 title: "Why async is important to a web service"
+description: How using async calls in a .Net app can improve your throughput.
-categories: Concurrency DotNet
+categories: Concurrency .Net
-tags: async dotnet
+tags: Async .Net
 ---

 At a high level, ASP.Net uses a thread pool to process requests.
 How many threads is based on a number of factors including configuration and work load.
 New threads will be added to the pool as needed but there is a startup penalty.
 According to [ASP.NET Thread Usage on IIS 7.5, IIS 7.0 and IIS 6.0](https://blogs.msdn.microsoft.com/tmarq/2007/07/20/asp-net-thread-usage-on-iis-7-5-iis-7-0-and-iis-6-0/), it only adds 2 per second.
 If there is a sudden burst of activity, it will take time to spin up new threads.
 One way to avoid the penalty is to make the best use of the threads available.